 IFRS 9: "Financial Instruments: Classification and Measurement of Financial Assets and Financial Liabilities" was issued by the IASB in July, 2014 and replaced IAS 39 "Financial Instruments: Recognition and Measurement".
 In addition, IFRS 7 "Financial Instruments: Disclosures" was amended to include additional disclosure requirements on transition to IFRS 9.
 The mandatory effective date of applying these standards is for annual periods beginning on or after January 1, 2018.
 The standard uses a single approach to determine whether a financial asset is measured at amortized cost or fair value.
 The approach is based on how an entity manages its financial instruments (its business model) and the contractual cash flow characteristics of the financial assets.
 The new standard also requires a single impairment method to be used.
 The standard requires that for financial liabilities measured at fair value, any changes in an entity's own credit risk are generally to be presented in other comprehensive income instead of net earnings.
 A new hedge accounting model is included in the standard, as well as increased disclosure requirements about risk management activities for entities that apply hedge accounting.
-The new standard was adopted effective April 1, 2018 and the adoption did not have a significant impact on the consolidated financial statements
+The new standard was adopted effective April 1, 2018 using a modified retrospective approach and resulted in the reclassification of the Company's financial assets previously classified as loans and receivables to financial assets at amortized cost.
+The adoption did not have a significant impact on the consolidated financial statements.